-- Kaiako have a growing understanding of the Foundational Literacy skills and will be using new resources in classroom programmes to enhance literacy development of students. - Aakonga will be making steady progress in literacy and will be meeting progressions at their level. - School-wide internal evaluation processes will be strengthened.
+- Kaiako have a growing understanding of the Refreshed Curriculum in English and Mathematics and will be using new resources in classroom programmes to enhance the Literacy development of students. - Kaiako have a growing understand of the Refreshed Mathematics curriculum and will be using the Maths No Problem resources to enhance mathematical development of students. - Aakonga will be making steady progress in literacy and mathematics will be meeting the progressions at their level and Phase. - School-wide internal evaluation in Literacy and Mathematics processes will be strengthened.